 The next church I encountered was the Pentecostals.
 I have not always been a 'good' person....
-I left home at 14 and by 15 I was in trouble with the law.
-I was caught shoplifting condoms and other items.
+I left home at 14 and by 15, one day I was caught shoplifting condoms and other items.
 I was with two of my minions - as we called them.
-I was 15, in the 10th grade, and I had taught a few 8th graders to shoplift and sell the wares.
+I was in the 10th grade, and I had taught a few 8th graders to shoplift and sell the wares.
 I was out of the store when they came out and security nabbed them.
 I made a HUGE false move - I had acknowledged them while in the store so security grabbed me too.
 Because I was shoplifting condoms the security guard propositioned me.
 When I turned him down, he called the cops.
 I spent seven hours in a holding cell.
 Seeing I was 15 and not living with my parents, I was released into a youth shelter.

 My memories are blurry, and let’s be honest, the story of my life is composed of shredded recollections.
 I don’t remember a lot of things from my past, but the interesting thing is I kept journals.
 I have my day to day life recorded in poetry, drawings, and writing since… well, since I was 3.
 My parents kept a scrapbook of my artwork that was started at the age of 3.

 From the youth shelter I ended up couch surfing again.
 Often, I’d meet guys who would bring me home with them and let me crash for a while.
-Sometimes they were older, but most of the places I stayed were with male friends my age.
+Most of the places I stayed were with male friends my age.
 Often, the male friend lived in a single mother type household and their mom would take pity on me and take me in.

 I was fortunate to meet two very special mothers, one who introduced me to AA and the other who helped me get my community service done at a local Pentecostal Church after I was arrested for shoplifting.
 I had met her son at a Drug and Alcohol clinic that I had also been ordered to attend.